Duncan Lee in association with Marion J. Dimmock (Johannas Design Group, 2004 interior renovations)

 With its airy, light-filled class rooms and grand, top-floor assembly hall, the building is a picture-perfect school house.
 The building was built for quite a different purpose, however.
 It was originally home to the Jefferson Club, an elite Jewish men’s club complete with a swimming pool, theater, dining hall, and cigar room.
 Later occupants of the building included the Elk’s Club and The Martin Agency, a well-known advertising firm.

-The architect of the original club was Marion J. Dimmock (1842-1908), a prominent Richmond designer who served as president of the Southern Chapter of the American Institute of Architects.
-He died a year before construction of the club was complete.
-Other Dimmock-designed buildings include St. James Episcopal Church on Franklin Street and the Confederate Memorial Chapel, now on the campus of the Virginia Museum of Fine Arts.
+The architect of the original club was Duncan Lee (1884–1952), famous for design grand homes on Monument Avenue and in the West End, and also for his design of the Tuckahoe Apartments near the Country Club of Virginia.
+At the time of the commission, Lee was practicing in association Marion J. Dimmock (1842–1908), a prominent Richmond designer who served as president of the Southern Chapter of the American Institute of Architects.
+Dimmock died a year before construction of the club was complete but Lee, who was primarily responsible for the structure, attended the opening.
+Other Dimmock-designed buildings include the Hebrew Cemetery matahar house in present day Gilpin Court and the Confederate Memorial Chapel, now on the campus of the Virginia Museum of Fine Arts.

 When Orchard House purchased the building, they selected Richmond-based Johannas Design Group to lead the renovation.
 Some of the grand space, such as the former library on the second floor, had to be subdivided to provide more classrooms and offices.
 The architects clearly differentiated new walls and other elements from those existing when the club first opened in 1909.
 (The school took advantage of Virginia’s historic tax credit program, which requires renovation to follow state architectural guidelines for historical structures.)
 For instance, the former social space on the second floor is divided by a curving partition wall, creating several classrooms on one side of the plan and leaving flexible space on the opposite side.
 The grand multi-purpose space on the top floor can be used for performances and receptions.
 It remains similar to its original form.